suiauthon/librealsense/ReadMe_Windows.txt

 	"C:\Program Files\FRAMOS\librealsense2\bin\DynamicCalibrator"

 NOTE: 32bit Dynamic Calibration Tool is not supported.

-Calibration of RGB imager is currently not supported.

 Calibrating multiple cameras in a row is currently not supported.
 Dynamic Calibration Tool needs to be restarted after each calibration.